A step-by-step look at the protective services officer (PSO) recruitment process.

 Make sure you use correct spelling and grammar and that you answer all questions in full.

-The application form will consist of:
+The application form will ask you for your:

 - personal details